rsdoiel/mkpage/README.md

 *byline* will look inside a markdown file and return the first _byline_ it finds or an empty string if it finds none.
 The _byline_ is identified with a regular expression.
-This regular expression can be overriden with a command line option.
+This regular expression can be overridden with a command line option.

 #### titleline

-*titleline* will look inside a markdown file and return the first h1 exquivalent title it finds or an empty string if it finds none.
+*titleline* will look inside a markdown file and return the first h1 equivalent title it finds or an empty string if it finds none.

 #### reldocpath

-*reldocpath* is intended to simplify the calculation of relative asset paths (e.g. common css files, images, feeds) when working from a common project directory.
+*reldocpath* is intended to simplify the calculation of relative asset paths (e.g. common CSS files, images, feeds) when working from a common project directory.

 ##### Example